Title

 Served: January 16, 1866 to January 19, 1869

-Died: April 25, 1884
+Died: April 25, 1884 in Newark, New Jersey

 Buried: Mt.
 Pleasant Cemetery, Newark, New Jersey

-Marcus L. Ward Descended from John Ward, one of the original founders of the city of Newark in 1666, Marcus Lawrence Ward was born to Moses Ward and Frances Brown.
+Ward_grave.jpg Marcus Lawrence Ward descended from John Ward, one of the original founders of the city of Newark in 1666, Marcus Lawrence Ward was born to Moses Ward and Frances Brown.
 His education was limited and attained in common schools.
 Ward's father was a wealthy candle manufacturer and his son joined the business (on 204 Market Street in Newark) and eventually was made a partner.
 Because of this, he became very wealthy.
 Ward married Susan Longworth Morris in 1840 and they had eight children.
 Ward became a director of the National State Bank in 1846 and continued throughout his life to be active in the business life of Newark.
 He also took an active part in the founding of the Newark Library Association.
 The site of his mansion, on 49 Washington Street opposite Washington Park, is now the Newark Museum.

 During the Civil War, Ward became known as the 'soldier's friend' for his many donations he made to help the soldiers.
 He established Marcus L. Ward's Office for Soldier's Business - a private bureau which secured soldier's pay and transmitted it to their families.
 In 1862, he borrowed money from the N.J. state government and leased a four-story building to begin the Ward U.S. Military Hospital in Newark.
 The Ward Hospital, with accommodations for 1,400 patients, was located in several factory and warehouse buildings east of Centre Street and between the railroad tracks of what is now the freight station of the Pennsylvania Railroad, and the river.
 The wounded and sick men were brought in from the front or from other hospitals, in trains and moved directly out of the cars into the hospital.
 In 1865 it became the Soldier's Home.
 Ward was also the chairman of the Public Aid Committee of Newark.
 Ward's active interest in the welfare of Civil War veterans and their families continued during the years of Reconstruction.